jakechaley/BlackJackProposal/README.md

 * 10:15 Continue Working on Trello board/Work on adding user stories to README upon Chris' suggestion.
 * 11:11 Begin reading "Thinking in React" to get a better understanding of how I may want to structure/build my App
 * 12:00 Go to lunchhhhhhhhhh
-* 1:00 Return from lunch
+* 1:00 Return from lunch/continue research